 Who all has to file the returns?

 Everyone registered under GST has to file their returns under the new law.
-Even if you are a legal entity registered under GST, but with activity, you’re still entitled file your return as ‘nil GST return’ so as to stay on the right side of the law.
+Even if you are a legal entity registered under GST, but with activity, you’re still entitled to file your tax return as ‘nil GST return’ so as to stay on the right side of the law.

 How often should one file their returns?